domvdp/Uber-Analysis/README.md

 2. Where are the majority of Uber customers being picked up from?

 ## How to View Project Results
-I have included all of my Jupiter notebooks along with the original datasets on github, but you can view the presented analysis on my portfolio by clicking on the following link:__ https://domvdp.github.io/uber/
+I have included all of my Jupiter notebooks along with the original datasets on github, but you can view the presented analysis on my portfolio by clicking on the following link:<br />
+https://domvdp.github.io/uber/

 ## Credits